You are here

-Lockheed Martin will provide its company corporate aircraft and vehicle fleet will also be used for delivering medical supplies and for use in logistics support.
-The company has additionally offered its facilities for crisis-related activities such as critical medical supply storage, distribution, and COVID-19 testing.
+Lockheed Martin will provide its company corporate aircraft and vehicle fleet to deliver medical supplies and for use in logistics support.
+The company has additionally offered its facilities for crisis-related activities such as critical medical supply storage, distribution and COVID-19 testing.

 Mattel has launched the free digital platform Mattel Playroom to encourage kids to #KeepPlaying and to give tips for parents and caregivers.
 The online resource features activities and contents from iconic brands Barbie, Fisher Price, Hot Wheels, Thomas and Friends and more.
 Mattel has also launched the new #ThankYouHeroes toy line, the net proceeds of which will go to #FirstRespondersFirst, a fund to support healthcare workers.
 As play is never cancelled, Mattel has also donated thousands of toys to children in need.
 Mattel has assisted hospitals by producing thousands of masks and face shields (+500,000) and donating thousands of surgical and N95 masks.